 ‘It's my first time as well.’
 Karda added.

 ‘I’ll talk to my senior assistants.
-They’ll know by now.’
+They ought to know by now.’
 Dion said.

 He led them downstairs.
 As they walked through the foyer there was a commotion from the right side corridor.
 Two security keepers were trying to restrain a struggling figure.